by: Tom Andrews, CPA

 - The establishment of a home in the foreign country, and

 - The nature, extent and reasons for temporary absences from the foreign home.

-The burden of proof is on the taxpayer to provide supporting documentation to support the foreign earned income exclusion, a taxpayer must have adequate documentation.
+The burden of proof is on the taxpayer to substantiate eligibility for the foreign earned income exclusion a taxpayer must have adequate documentation.
 The IRS plans to improve compliance on international issues and expects to increase the use of foreign information documents and data sharing with other federal agencies.
-For instance, travel dates may be verified with U.S. passport information, captains log, and affidavit from employer.
+For instance, travel dates may be verified with U.S. passport information, vessel log book, and affidavit from employer.
 I normally recommend a crewmember keep a diary with all proper documentation that supports the claim of a foreign earned income exclusion, normally an audit takes place several years after the tax year has ended, by then the crewmember may have already left the vessel and may not have access to all of the necessary documentation needed to support their claim for the foreign earned income exclusion.